m3dwards/longmynd.org/content/weather/weather-from-21st-september.md

 title: weather  from 21st September
 date: 2026-09-21T08:30:54.173Z
 ---
+Saturday looks nice but a bit strong for most PGs by some forecasts but not all.
+SW so Clatter for HG. possibly camlo for PG unless flying really early in the day or if not as strong as some say then clatter for PG as well.

+sunday wet

+\-----------------------------------------------------

 Thursday - Camlo south face or later maybe Clatter but gets windier by then for PG

 Friday possibly wet and light variable west-ish winds